-What if Richard Nixon didn't resign? - CNN Video
+What if Richard Nixon never resigned? - CNN Video

 MUST WATCH

-Is is possible that Ronald Reagan might not have been president?
+Is it possible that Ronald Reagan might not have been president?
 Historian Timothy Naftali explores what might have happened if Nixon hadn't resigned.

 Source: CNN